Shop Pay Review: The Pros and Cons

 Final Thoughts on Shop Pay

 All things considered, I’d say I’ve become a fan of Shop Pay.
 In my opinion, it’s an easy way to earn an extra 1% back on many of my online purchases on top of my credit card rewards.
-Plus, while the multiplier offers can be hit or miss, the ability to 5x or 10x your Shop Cash is a pretty cool feature.
+Plus, while the bonus offers can be hit or miss, the ability to make my Shop Cash go further or score other discounts is a pretty cool feature.

 For those reasons, unless you have a reason to use a different option, such as PayPal Checkout or Apple Pay, I think it’s worth giving Shop Pay a shot.